Teen arrested after 5 people found dead at home in Washington state

 By Nicole Chavez, CNN

-(CNN) — A 15-year-old was arrested Monday after five people were found dead in a home in Fall City, Washington, law enforcement officials said.
+(CNN) — A 15-year-old was arrested Monday after five people were found dead in a home in Fall City, Washington, in an incident “perpetrated by firearm,” law enforcement officials said.

-Two adults and three children were found dead after deputies responded early Monday to multiple 911 calls of a “disturbance with gunfire,” according to the King County Sheriff’s Office.
-The victims were not identified but their family members have been notified.
+Two adults and three children were found dead after deputies responded early Monday to 911 calls of a “disturbance with gunfire,” according to the King County Sheriff’s Office.

+The victims were Mark and Sarah Humiston and their three children, and the suspect is their 15-year-old son, CNN affiliate KING5 reported.

-Mike Mellis, a deputy and spokesperson for the sheriff’s office, said in a Monday news conference that regarding the children who were killed, he could say only they were “young teenagers.”
+Mark was an electrical engineer and Sarah used to be a registered nurse, KING5 reported.
+The children killed were “young teenagers,” Mike Mellis, a deputy and spokesperson for the sheriff’s office, said in a Monday news conference.

 Another child – a girl – was injured and taken to Harborview Medical Center in Seattle.
-She was in “satisfactory” condition as of Tuesday, a hospital spokesperson told CNN.
+She was in “satisfactory” condition on Tuesday, a hospital spokesperson told CNN.

-Officials believe the victims and the suspect are “likely members of the same family, but their exact relationships are part of the investigation,” Brandyn Hull, a spokesperson for the sheriff’s office, told CNN.

 “It does appear to be that this is a family incident, clearly a domestic violence incident involves not only a young man who’s now in significant trouble, it involves firearms.
 Young men and firearms,” Mellis told reporters Monday.